TuberculosisSpecimen/diss/_dissertation/Section_4-1-1.md

 This notion of visual truth telling came out of the production process.
 The film was made of primarily archival materials (and some footage of a past failed project from 2013).
 I had visited the National Archives in Park Slope in the Summer of 2013, hoping to copy some of the footage that the United States had collected in the aftermath of Hiroshima and Nagasaki bombings.
 When I started watching the hours of material, I found myself caught in a roiling current of guilt, which had been masked by layers of American imperialism and American exceptionalism.
 Reflecting on this, in some promotional materials prepared for the film’s short festival run, I wrote,  “While I collected images, I found myself appalled by what I had unearthed.
 These images of the survivors of Hiroshima and Nagasaki were so coldly collected.
 How could any ethical filmmaker agree to shoot images like these?
 How could anyone approach this work with such nonchalance?”[^fn4]

-Video link
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tNUkgbA7tTo?si=gmdZ87qzYqqWlGq_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Unlike the preceding chapters, this chapter is not about tuberculosis.
 This chapter instead addresses my artistic practice and how it informs my research (4.1.2).
 I am stepping back a few steps to self-mythologizing my previous work, as a way piece together a larger series of themes and problems that predate this project: health, science, individual guilt, and a history of violence that imprints onto images.
 The last point is most central to *The Modern Orpheus*, as the other narrator, a male speaker, says:

-There is an argument to these images.
+>There is an argument to these images.
 The purest oppression is annihilation, and these documents express a biased scientific record: a sterilized, distorted vision through a victor’s lens.

-An American captured these images.
+>An American captured these images.

-I know this language.
+>I know this language.
 The camera eye dissects the survivors.
 The individual is obliterated.[^fn5]

 In “The Modern Orpheus”, I tried to reconceptualize this violent image, to make it known, to make it hurt a viewer in such a way to move an audience to reconsidering the past.
 I also felt successively more uncomfortable with the image itself.
 I sought to shift it, in the way Chris Marker evoked André Tarkovsky’s “the zone” in his 1984 film *Sans Soleil*.
 Playing with layering high contrast filters, I wondered if I could flatten the image, to undo the clinical vision of American doctors (figs. 4 - 5).[^fn6]